dlab-berkeley/git-fundamentals/common-workflow.md

 When your session is done, or you want to update the remote master on GitHub, first `add` everything to track and pick up new files or a restructured tree:

 ~~~
-$ git add -A
+$ git add file1
 ~~~

+*NB*: `git add -A` will add everything to be staged, including new, modified, and deleted files. `git add .` will add new and modified files.
+While these commands can save you a lot of time, if you're working on a large project with others, it is much safer to add your new, modified, or deleted files one at a time.

-If you accidentally added a file you didn't want to, you can run `$ git reset` to undo an `add -A`.
+If you accidentally added a file you didn't want to, you can run `$ git reset` to undo an `add -A` or `add .`.
 Once you have the right files added, which can be checked with a quick `$ git status`, you can `commit`, with a message describing what you've just updated.

 ~~~
 $ git commit -m "just fixed that annoying bug"